raito-io/raito-io.github.io/docs/cloud/raito_cloud.md

 ## Core concepts

 Raito uses a combination of common and custom terminology.
-The core concepts are listed [here](/docs/overview/concepts) and included the following terms,
+The core concepts are listed [here](/docs/overview/concepts) and include the following terms,
 * Data source
 * Data object
 * Identity store